-Franking credits available to shareholders for subsequent financial years (3 30%) 42.604 27.110 Training droute available to chareful actor of cabooquetit infaticial yours (
+Franking credits available to shareholders for subsequent financial years (30%)

 The franking credits available are based on the balance of the dividend franking account at year-end, adjusted for the franking credits that will arise from the payment of the current tax liability.
 The ability to utilise the franking account credits is dependent upon there being sufficient available profits to declare dividends.
 Based upon the above declared dividend, the impact on the dividend franking account of dividends proposed after the balance sheet date but not recognised as a liability is to reduce it by \$8,485,379 (2019: \$5,760,897).